 How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 How to prevent an unwanted pregnancy is the most commonly asked question by ladies involved in unprotected sex.
 Even just once, sex can lead to pregnancy.
-If you find yourself in such a situation, it’s important to act quickly, understand your options, and get accurate, trustworthy care.
-In the Philippines, where abortion is illegal under virtually all circumstances, being informed about emergency contraception and prevention is especially crucial.
+If you find yourself in such a situation, act quickly.
+Understand your options.
+Get precise, trustworthy care.
+In the Philippines, abortion is illegal under virtually all circumstances.
+It is especially crucial to be informed about emergency contraception and prevention.
 (Wikipedia)

 What Is “Post-Sex” Pregnancy Prevention?

-Also known as emergency contraception (EC) or the “morning-after” methods, these options help reduce the risk of pregnancy after intercourse has occurred.
+These options are also known as emergency contraception (EC).
+They are referred to as “morning-after” methods.
+These options help reduce the risk of pregnancy after intercourse has occurred.
 They do not terminate an existing pregnancy.
 (World Health Organization)

 Emergency contraception is most effective when used as soon as possible, and its effectiveness decreases with time.
 (World Health Organization)